emnify/product-docs/docs/services/emnify-iot-supernetwork.md

 ## Radio access types

-The emnify IoT SIM and platform supports all devices and modules using the following radio access technologies
+The emnify eSIM and platform supports all devices and modules using the following radio access technologies

 - [2G (GSM/GPRS/EDGE)](#2g-gsmgprsedge)
 - [3G (UMTS/WCDMA/HPSA/HSDPA)](#3g-umtswcdmahpsahsdpa)